adioshun/gitBook_DeepDrive/-sensor-fusion-c774-b780-.md

 ## 2. Paper

+- A comparative study of data fusion for RGB-D based visual recognition : A study of data fusion methods for RGB-D visual recognition can be found in Sanchez-Riera et al. [2016].

 -  C. Lundquist, “Sensor fusion for automotive applications,” Ph.D. dissertation, Linkoping University, Link ¨ oping, 2011. ¨